Global SMEFT Fits at Future Colliders: CP-odd operators

 Due to the different transformation properties under $\widehat{CP}$, the CP-even and the CP-odd sectors do not interfere with one another and the CP-odd operators would only contribute at the quadratic order.
 However, since the SM contribution to $h\to\gamma\gamma$ is loop suppressed, one could thus expect the CP-odd operators to contribute at the same order compared with the SM, or the leading-order interference between the SM and the CP-even operators, or the quadratic contributions from the CP-even operators.
-In practice, we ignore contributions from the CP-even operators since their corresponding Wilson coefficients are constrained at $\mathcal{O}(10^{-5})$ from a global study on the Higgs couplings at ILC250+500 in \cite{Barklow:2017awn}.
-Then by adding this decay rate and its projections at various lepton colliders in \cite{deBlas:2019rxi} to the previous fit for the four CPV operators, we show the final results in \autoref{fig:fit4-cpvbosonic} with the solid colors in green and purple for ILC250 and ILC500, respectively.
-As is clear from \autoref{fig:fit4-cpvbosonic}, constraints on the CP-odd operators would be improved by about a factor of 10 to $\mathcal{O}(10^{-3}\sim10^{-2})$.
-No improvement would be achieved for ${W}^a_{\mu\nu}{W}^{b\nu}_{\rho}\widetilde{W}^c_{\rho\mu}$ since it does not contribute to the $h\to\gamma\gamma$ decay rate, and due to its vanishing correlations with the other three CPV operators.
-We also comment on that while these results justify the ignorance of the quadratic corrections from the dimension-six CP-even operators, it also indicates that the leading interference between the SM and the dimension-six CP-even operators is about the same order as that from the CP-odd ones.
-Thus in future, to gain a better understanding on the CPV operators, it would be desirable to perform a global study on $h\to\gamma\gamma$ that simultaneously includes the CP-even and the CP-odd operators.
+For estimation, one can ignore these contributions from the CP-even operators since their corresponding Wilson coefficients are constrained at $\mathcal{O}(10^{-5})$ from a global study on the Higgs couplings at ILC250+500 in \cite{Barklow:2017awn}.
+We then find adding this rate to the global fit could further improve the $1\sigma$ bounds on these CPV operators by a factor of a few except for ${W}^a_{\mu\nu}{W}^{b\nu}_{\rho}\widetilde{W}^c_{\rho\mu}$ due to its vanishing contribution to this rate.